 Achille Mbembe is a Cameroonian historian, philosopher and political theorist who specializes in African history and politics.
-He is Professor at the University of the Witwatersrand in Johannesburg.
+He is Professor at the Wits Institute for Social and Economic Research at the University of the Witwatersrand in Johannesburg.
 Mbembe is particularly well known for his work on post-colonialism and race.

 George Galloway is a British politician, activist, writer and broadcaster.
 He is a former Member of Parliament in the UK and has been a vocal participant in public debate over the last five decades, particularly in matters related to anti-war efforts, Middle East conflicts, racism and class struggle.

 Martine Dennis (moderator) is a principal news presenter for Al Jazeera English.
 Before joining AJE, she worked for Sky News and the BBC World News for many years, with a particular focus on politics and current affairs in Africa.